Tohatsu 60 HP outboard motor MFS60A

 Audiovisual warning system

-The tachometer informs the operator of potential problems, such as low oil pressure, low battery and overheating, through built-in warning lights.
+The tachometer informs the operator of potential problems, such as low oil pressure, low battery, and overheating, through built-in warning lights.
 (For models equipped with a tachometer)

 Trim meter